sandialabs/OpenCSP/doc/source/contributing.rst

 --------------------------------------

 OpenCSP uses a fork and branch based development model.
 Topic branches must be created on your fork of OpenCSP.
-For more details on git, I recommend referring to  https://git-scm.com/book/en/v2.
+For more details on git, we recommend referring to  https://git-scm.com/book/en/v2.
 Another useful reference for visual learners is: https://marklodato.github.io/visual-git-guide/index-en.html.

 Topic branches